asthma-map/asthma-map.github.io/pages/tutorials.md

 # Video tutorials

-The tutorials on this page are an easy way to learn about the AsthmaMap resource and how it can be used for data visualisation and exploring drug targets.
+The tutorials on this page are an easy way to learn about the AsthmaMap resource and how use it for exploring drug targets and visualising data.

 [Navigating the AsthmaMap](#navigating-the-asthmamap)
 [Commenting](#commenting)